CodeYourFuture/curriculum/org-cyf/content/guides/deployment-netlify/deploying-backends/index.md

 ## 🧰 Add Serverless HTTP

-Create a file called app.mjs inside /server/functions.
-Make sure it has the following content:
+Create a file called `app.js` inside `/server/functions`.
+Ensure it has the following content:

 ```js
 // Netlify wrapper for express.js